Planting Trees for Conservation

 Planting trees for conservation can provide many benefits.
 However, successful plantings require well-defined objectives that help answer many questions.

 - What are the prevailing or troublesome wind directions?

 - What about drifting snow, water and power lines?

-Some factors to consider in planning a tree planting, whether in the mountains or on the plains or whether it is designed to control wind or snow, or benefit wildlife:
+When planning a tree planting, whether in the mountains or on the plains or whether it is designed to control wind or snow, or benefit wildlife consider these factors:

 - Elevation, slope and aspect

 - Soil type and alkalinity

 - Weed control methods

 - Supplemental irrigation